Travel has plummeted. Can your favorite luggage brands survive?

 In January, while most Americans were blissfully unaware that there was a pandemic working its way to their shores, Josh Udashkin was already planning for the crisis to come.
-As general manager of the luxury luggage brand Rimowa, he saw how travel had halted in China, causing consumers there to lose interest in suitcases.
-He suspected this would soon be the case everywhere, so he got to work, quickly bringing to market products that customers could use in quarantine.
+As general manager North America for the luxury luggage brand Rimowa, he saw how travel had halted in China, causing consumers there to lose interest in suitcases.
+He suspected this would soon be the case in the United States as well.
+Rimowa got to work, bringing forward the release a slate of new products beyond suitcases that the company had in its R&D pipeline.

 This year, for the first time in Rimowa’s 122-year history, it launched products outside the luggage category, such as iPhone cases and sunglasses.
-Last week it released a handbag that is a miniature of its iconic hardshell suitcase, perfect for toting around hand sanitizer and extra masks.
+Last week it announced a handbag–dubbed the Rimowa Personal–that is a miniature of its iconic hardshell suitcase, perfect for toting around hand sanitizer and extra masks.

 Rimowa is not alone.
 The luggage industry has been hit hard by the pandemic.
 With a 70% decline in air travel, brands selling suitcases and accessories for flights saw an 80% drop in sales.
 Some brands are trying to pivot.
 Rimowa, along with startups Paravel and Away, for instance, have released products like fanny packs, duffles, backpacks, and beach totes for the way that many people travel today, which often involves heading to destinations by foot or car.
 The question is whether it will be enough to keep the brands afloat.